No Good Deed (TV series): Development

 In May 2022, it was announced Liz Feldman would create, showrun, and executive produce the series, with Will Ferrell and Jessica Elbaum as co-executive producers under their Gloria Sanchez Productions banner, and Silver Tree attached to executive produce and direct the pilot among other episodes.
 In July 2025, it was reported the series was not renewed for a second season and was placed on an indefinite hiatus.
 Deadline Hollywood reported that if the series does return, it would feature a new cast.

 Casting

-In December 2023, Ray Romano, Lisa Kudrow, Linda Cardellini, Luke Wilson, Teyonah Parris, Abbi Jacobson and Poppy Liu joined the cast.
+In December 2023, Lisa Kudrow, Ray Romano, Linda Cardellini, Luke Wilson, Abbi Jacobson, Poppy Liu, and Teyonah Parris joined the cast.
 In January 2024, Denis Leary and O-T Fagbenle joined the cast.
 In February 2024, Matt Rogers, Anna Marie Horsford, Kate Moennig, Linda Lavin and Wyatt Aubrey joined the cast in recurring roles.
 In April 2024, Kevin Alves joined the cast in a recurring role.